misudashi/systems/2 CAPS/Japanese/Japanese Reports/WJR2.md

 ----
 ### Jojo's Bizarre Adventure
-I am going to put the subtitles in Japanese this time because I feel like I will learn much more.
+I put the subtitles in Japanese this time because I feel like I will learn much more.

 I am really enjoying the anime, it's easily a 10/10 for me so far.
 The action is great, it has good drawings, good voice acting and even more importantly a good story.
 I only understand half of the action, but it is fine because the images really help a lot.
 It is actually kind of fun, and at the same time motivating because I understand some words here and there when I look at the subtitles.
 Nothing too crazy, but things like 「私」、「これ」、and the character's names written in Katakana such as Speedwagon : 「スピードワゴン」, and Jojo : 「ジョジョ」

 [ SPOILER ] - I started the 2nd part, and I actually understood some things, mostly because of the images.
 I think there were nazis, and something to do with a huge, really powerful stone creature that came back to life.
 A few minutes after, it was already dead, apparently Joseph exposed it to the sun while they were both in a well.
 I have to say I enjoy the characters, especially the old guy in a wheelchair named 「スピードワゴン」.
 Fast forward to the next episode, where we discover even more stone creatures that came back to life.
 This time, they are three, and I think they are Egyptians or something similar to that.
 They introduced two new characters as well, but one, apparently a taxi driver  that was also really close to the first character, got cut in half by one of the three Egyptians when it passed through him.
-The scene was kind of sad, apparently he had a girlfriend or something because he had a sort of jewel with the picture of a woman on it (Maybe the woman we say in the beginning of the episode ?).
+The scene was kind of sad, apparently he had a girlfriend or something because he had a sort of jewel with the picture of a woman on it (Maybe the woman we saw in the beginning of the episode ?).
 At the beginning of this episode, they were in an Italian city called 「ロ一マ」, which, I am proud to say translates to Rome.

 ----
 ### ビジュアルノべル